FloMau/gato-hep/README.md

 - `diffcat_optimizer/`: Contains the core Python modules.
 - `examples/`: Examples how to use the package
 - `requirements.txt`: Lists the required Python packages.
+(Not yet, you need an env with TensorFlow 2, hist, numpy, pandas, mplhep)

 ## Getting Started